- Chart

 Market Risk

-Specific risks include economic and political instability in Brazil, currency fluctuations, and sector-specific risks within the Brazilian market.
+Specific risks associated with FLBR include political and economic instability in Brazil, currency risk due to fluctuations in the Brazilian Real, and sector-specific risks related to the dominant industries in the Brazilian market.

 Investor Profile